 Over the millennia various modosophont researchers have attempted to duplicate the "magical" abilities of transapient chaotic technology.
 The results have occasionally been promising but have more often ranged from minor to catastrophic (often requiring the intervention of nearby transapients to avoid total disaster or to facilitate recovery) and in the current era many polities have actively banned all but the most mundane research in this area.
 Even those civilizations which continue to allow unfettered chaotic research require those involved to operate at a great remove (sometimes measured in light-years) from anything deemed important or even potentially at risk.

-Chaos (physics) - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
-The subject of chaos theory and a defining quality of most complex (whether living or non-living) systems.
+Chaos and Chaos Theory - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
+A defining quality of most complex (whether living or non-living) systems.

 Chaos theory is the branch of mathematics, simulation, and applied cosmology that deals with chaos.